composable-logs/composable-logs/docs/LOCAL_UI_DEV.md

 #  - convert these into format that can be compiled into static website
 git clone git@github.com:pynb-dag-runner/pynb-dag-runner.git

-# The mlflow clone repo contains a form of the official mlflow project.
+# The mlflow clone repo contains a fork of the official mlflow project.
 # This fork supports building static websites.
 git clone git@github.com:pynb-dag-runner/mlflow.git --branch static_mlflow
 ```